-The Routes Home Good Practice Guide is a practical tool for all agencies involved in supporting European Economic Area (EEA) migrants who are rough sleeping to make positive changes and find healthier, long-term solutions away from the street.
+The Routes Home EEA Reconnections Good Practice Guide is a practical tool for all agencies involved in supporting European Economic Area (EEA) migrants who are rough sleeping to make positive changes and find healthier, long term solutions away from the street.
 EEA nationals who become homeless may be without recourse to public funds and unable to access the accommodation and support they need.

-In London, agencies can refer EEA nationals with high or complex support needs to the Routes Home Service.
+In London, agencies can refer EEA nationals with high or complex support needs to the Routes Home Service for specialist assessment and reconnection support.
 This guidance aims to equip our partner services to support people with lower support needs in carrying out assessment and motivational work to help people to move away from homelessness.
-It includes information about UK consulates of EU countries.
 It is also intended to be of use to agencies outside London, particularly in areas where currently there are no specialist services for EEA nationals.

 There are a range of alternative resources available to guide work supporting people from non-EEA countries who are on the streets.